haseakito/fanclub_api/README.md

 - Multi channel notifications

-This include email and push notification on top of in app notifications.
+This include email and push notification support on top of in app notifications.

 - Flexible pricing

-This include facilitating easy launching discount and campaign.
+This include facilitating easy launch of discount and campaign.

 ## Technology